Assertiveness is in the Eye of the Beholder

 How mentalization efforts will provide guidance as to which nonverbal and verbal behaviors will be the most effective and appropriate when it comes to attaining instrumental and relational goals.

 A couple of years ago I was conducting job interviews for an international organization that recruits employees from all over the world.
 The candidates were to be assigned to development projects far away from their home country.
-These assignments are typically tough as the candidate is working within an unfamiliar culture, with limited means, in an environment with low living standards, and far away from friends and family.
-You can imagine that the risk of people failing to complete their assignment was high, so the selection procedure required a more thorough assessment of the candidate’s psychological makeup than with typical jobs.
+These assignments are typically tough, as the candidate is working within an unfamiliar culture, with limited means, in an environment with low living standards, and far away from friends and family.
+You can imagine that the risk of people failing to complete their assignment was high, so the selection procedure required a more thorough assessment of the candidate’s psychological makeup than is necessary with typical jobs.

 One difference I noticed when interviewing candidates from Japan, in comparison to European or American candidates, was the long silence after we asked them a question.
-Initially, I misinterpreted these silences as the candidate's failure to understand the question, or I assumed that it made the candidate feel uncomfortable.
+Initially, I misinterpreted these silences as the candidate's failure to understand the question, or I assumed that it had made the candidate feel uncomfortable.
 Thanks to the interviewing experience that I had gained during my years in Kenya, and later in India, I learned to evaluate soft skills within the cultural setting of the candidates.
-This helped me to quickly correct my initial assumptions and understand that these silences reflected the inclination of Japanese people to listen very carefully and to think long and hard about how to answer the question in the best possible way.
+This helped me to quickly correct my initial assumptions, and understand that these silences reflected the inclination of Japanese people to listen very carefully, and to think long and hard about how to answer the question in the best possible way.
 I was often impressed by the clarity and completeness of their answers.

 As you might know, the organizational constitution of Japanese businesses is more hierarchically structured than is the case with occidental organizations.
-In addition, the desire to avoid loss of face for one’s superior, one’s organization, or for oneself tends to be a primary motivational force behind many behaviors found in Japanese organizations.
+In addition, the desire to avoid loss of face for one’s superior, one’s organization, or for oneself, tends to be a primary motivational force behind many behaviors found in Japanese organizations.
 These behavioral strategies - to save face - can be somewhat puzzling to westerners, and this became an interesting point of discussion between my colleague and me.

 After the interview my colleague and I shared our first impressions of the candidate.